ministryofjustice/service_assessments/phases/v1/alpha.md

 Service Manager able to:

-* explain how the service complies with the Data Protection Act
+* Explain how the service complies with the Data Protection Act
-* explain data flows i.e. what data goes where and why
+* Explain data flows i.e. what data goes where and why
-* confirm who the data controller is for the service
+* Confirm who the data controller is for the service
-* explain how the service complies with cookie policy
+* Explain how the service complies with cookie policy

 ### 5